Enable automatic tuning to monitor queries and improve workload performance

 Configuring Automatic tuning options through ARM (Azure Resource Manager) template is not supported at this time.

 Enable automatic tuning on server

 On the server level you can choose to inherit automatic tuning configuration from "Azure Defaults" or not to inherit the configuration.
-Azure Defaults are FORCE_LAST_GOOD_PLAN enabled, CREATE_INDEX enabled, and DROP_INDEX disabled.
+Azure defaults are FORCE_LAST_GOOD_PLAN is enabled, CREATE_INDEX is enabled, and DROP_INDEX is disabled.

-Automatic tuning options on server are applied to all databases on the server.
-By default, all databases inherit the configuration from their parent server, but this can be overridden and specified for each database individually.
+Automatic tuning options on a server are applied to all databases on this server.
+By default, all databases inherit configuration from their parent server, but this can be overridden and specified for each database individually.

-The Azure SQL Database enables you to individually specify the automatic tuning configuration on each database.
-On the database level you can choose to inherit automatic tuning configuration from parent server, "Azure Defaults" or not to inherit the configuration.
-Azure Defaults are FORCE_LAST_GOOD_PLAN enabled, CREATE_INDEX enabled, and DROP_INDEX disabled.
+The Azure SQL Database enables you to individually specify the automatic tuning configuration for each database.
+On the database level you can choose to inherit automatic tuning configuration from the parent server, "Azure Defaults" or not to inherit the configuration.
+Azure Defaults are set to FORCE_LAST_GOOD_PLAN is enabled, CREATE_INDEX is enabled, and DROP_INDEX is disabled.

 The general recommendation is to manage the automatic tuning configuration at server level so the same configuration settings can be applied on every database automatically.
-Configure automatic tuning on an individual database if the database is different that others on the same server.
+Configure automatic tuning on an individual database only if you need that database to have different settings than others inheriting settings from the same server.

-To enable automatic tuning on a single database, navigate to the database in the Azure portal and then and select Automatic tuning.
-You can configure a single database to inherit the settings from the server by selecting the option or you can specify the configuration for a database individually.
+To enable automatic tuning on a single database, navigate to the database in Azure portal and select Automatic tuning.

-Once you have selected appropriate configuration, click Apply.
+Once you have selected your desired configuration, click Apply.

 To enable automatic tuning on a single database via T-SQL, connect to the database and execute the following query: